esmarkowski/you_look_fine/README.md

 # You Look Fine To Me

-This Python script, bin/you_look_fine, is designed to detect motion through a webcam.
+This Python script is designed to detect motion through a webcam and analyze it using GPT Vision and recieving the analysis using OpenAI Text to Speech.
 When motion is detected, it sends a request to an AI assistant, which generates a compliment based on the image captured.
 The compliment is then converted to speech and played back.

 __"Mirror, mirror on the wall..."__
 ```